 Gonzales in Monterey County, California — The American West (Pacific Coastal)

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-The Stag Saloon (about 300 feet away, measured in a direct line); Gonzales (about 500 feet away); Gonzales Veterans Memorial (approx. 0.2 miles away); Railroad Station Site (approx. 8.5 miles away); Cesar Chavez Park (approx. 8.5 miles away); Mission Nuestra Señora Dolorosísima de la Soledad (approx. 8.6 miles away); El Camino Real Bell (approx. 8.6 miles away); The De Anza Expedition in Soledad (approx. 8.6 miles away).
-Click for a list of all markers in Gonzales.
+At least 8 other markers The Mustard Seed Trail (about 300 feet away, measured in a direct line); Gonzales (about 700 feet away); Gonzales Veterans Memorial (approx. 0.2 miles away); Railroad Station Site (approx. 8.4 miles away); Cesar Chavez Park (approx. 8½ miles away); Mission Nuestra Señora Dolorosísima de la Soledad (approx. 8½ miles away); El Camino Real Bell (approx. 8.6 miles away); The De Anza Expedition in Soledad (approx. 8.6 miles away).
+Touch for a list and map of all markers in Gonzales.

 Credits.
-This page originally submitted on , by Barry Swackhamer of San Jose, California.
-This page has been viewed 469 times since then and 21 times this year.
-Photos: 1, 2, 3. submitted on , by Barry Swackhamer of San Jose, California. • Syd Whittle was the editor who published this page.
 This page was last revised on June 16, 2016.
+It was originally submitted on April 8, 2013, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 661 times since then and 109 times this year.
+Photos: 1, 2, 3, 4. submitted on April 8, 2013, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.